19

 On the Pass

-The story: Chef Joshua Pinsky and wine expert Chase Sinzer, alumni of New York's most influential kitchens including Momofuku Ko and The Chef's Table at Brooklyn Fare, opened Claud in 2022 – a cosy, wine-focused restaurant that quickly captured citywide acclaim.
+The story: Chef Joshua Pinsky and wine expert Chase Sinzer, alumni of New York's most influential kitchens including Momofuku Ko and Chef's Table at Brooklyn Fare, opened Claud in 2022 – a cosy, wine-focused restaurant that quickly captured citywide acclaim.
 Two years later, they took things to new heights – literally – by transforming the bright second-floor space above Claud into Penny.

 The seating situation: Penny is all bar, giving diners a front-row view as each ingredient is shucked, sliced and assembled to order.